Deliveries: Timing is Crucial

 How to Successfully Unpack a Delivery

 If deliveries are left to a busier time, it is likely that the person unpacking them will be rushed and make mistakes.
 This is when issues such as over-piling, and waste stream contamination occur.
 For example, if someone doesn’t rinse a tin out properly, or chucks a plate of food into the wrong bin and the food gets onto the cardboard, this makes it unusable.
-Even the oil from pizzas means pizza boxes can’t be recycled, so try and make sure to keep cardboard clean and dry.
+Even the oil from pizzas means pizza boxes can’t be recycled, so try and make sure to keep cardboard clean and dry when recycling.

 Previous